OGGM/oggm.github.io/_posts/2022-03-18-oggm-edu-new.md

 Our goal is to provide students and educators with an easy and intuitive way to interact and experiment with OGGM, even with limited coding experience.

-**Today, we are very happy to announce that this new interface is ready to be used!** See it in action on [OGGM-Edu](https://oggm.org/oggm-edu-notebooks).
+**Today, we are very happy to announce that this new interface is ready to be used!**
+See its tools documented [here](https://edu.oggm.org/en/latest/api.html) or, even better, see them in action on the [OGGM-Edu notebooks page](https://oggm.org/oggm-edu-notebooks).

 The `oggm-edu` python package now ships five entirely new classes:
 - `Glacier`: the main way to evolve and plot a glacier